 Originally anticipated to be another Indian curriculum school in line with the current Ambassador School and Kindergarten, a somewhat late launch in 2019 surprised us at WhichSchoolAdvisor.com.
 Not only is the school not CISCE, as anticipated, nor is it a straight-forward UK or IB curriculum school, but rather plans to offer a combination of the two, and this from Early Years to Grade 12.

-Having opened with around 200 students, one year later, student numbers are up to just over 600.
+Having opened with around 200 students, one year later, student numbers were up to just over 600.
+And by the time of the school's first KHDA inspection in March 2022 - when the school was awarded a Good rating -, the enrollments had reached 1,030.
 The capacity of AIA is 2,000 - so there is still some distance to go.
-Grades will be added on an annual basis, subject to KHDA approval.
+Grades will be added on an annual basis, subject to KHDA approval - the school is currently open to Grade 9 and will add Grade 10 in August 2023.

 Comments from parents have been detailed and expansive: